-The Company has designated its warrants as FVTPL financial assets, and investments in shares as available for sale, which are measured at fair value.
+The Company has designated its investments in shares as available for sale, which are measured at fair value.
 The derivative liability is classified as FVTPL and is measured at fair value with unrealized gains or losses reported in the interim condensed consolidated statement of operations.